These Easy Gluten Free Apple Cinnamon Scones are a special breakfast treat! They’re so easy to make, soft and tender and perfect for weekend brunches.

 - 2 cups all-purpose gluten-free flour blend (<-- I use this gluten-free flour)

-- 1 tsp ground cinnamon(<-- this is my favorite orangutan-safe sustainable cinnamon)
+- 1 teaspoon ground cinnamon(<-- this is my favorite orangutan-safe sustainable cinnamon)

-- 8 tbsp super cold grass-fed butter, cut into cubes
+- 8 tablespoon super cold grass-fed butter, cut into cubes

 - 1 egg, preferably pasture-raised or organic

 - ½ teaspoon vanilla extract

 - 1 ½ cups diced apples, preferably organic